Current loop connection

 2-wire 4-20mA current loop

-2 wire 4-20mA loops are mainly used for connecting sensors and actuators over long distances in process control systems, in a 2 wire configuration the power source for the sensor is delivered by the loop, therefore, an extra power supply is not necessary.
+2 wire 4-20mA loops are mainly used for connecting sensors and actuators over long distances in process control systems, in a 2-wire configuration the power source for the sensor is delivered by the loop, therefore, an extra power supply is not necessary.
 The DIVIZE A2007 current loop test units can be used in 2-wire 4-20 mA analog current circuits.

 In this situation the DIVIZE A2007 current source is passive and the device which receives the current signal is active, the current receiver is the power source for the 4-20 mA wire loop.
+Check our page about the 4-20 mA potentiometer to see how the A2007 passive current sources work.

 4-wire 4-20mA current loop